Divorce Lawyer and Family Law Attorney

-Philip is a career divorce and family law lawyer who has practiced exclusively in family law for over a decade.
+Philip is a career divorce lawyer (family law attorney) who has practiced exclusively in family law for over a decade.
 Philip thrives on challenge.
 Give him a tough set of facts in a divorce or a never-before-seen legal issue and you will see an advocate eager to tackle the obstacles.
 More importantly, Philip approaches his cases with solution based advocacy in mind trying to resolve cases without the necessity of trial so that his clients can move on with their lives intact.

 Whether in the negotiation room or the courtroom, Philip takes on complex issues with creativity and enthusiasm.
 Because of Philip’s extensive litigation background combined with his past experience as an elementary school teacher, clients get the benefit of a knowledgeable and experienced litigator as well as a compassionate individual.
 A father of three, Philip knows that divorce and family law clients want an attorney who understands everything from the value of a business to the value of being able to tuck their children in bed at night.